AdaCore/training_material/courses/rust_essentials/200_error_handling/02-panic.rst

   * Panic if API **contract** is violated

-    * E.g., passing an empty list to a function that requires items
+    * E.g., passing an empty list to a function that requires at least one value